PR-CYBR/PR-CYBR-MGMT-AGENT/docs/OPORD/OPORD-0003.md

 2. Functions needed for Agent Database (backend)
 3. Functions needed for Agent Functions (core, openai, and pr-cybr-agent specific)
-4. Functions needed for Setup / Installation (whether installng locally, via cloud, or in/with a CI/CD pipeline) -->
+4. Functions needed for Setup / Installation (whether installng locally, via cloud, or in/with a CI/CD pipeline)
+5. Functions needed for Security and Compliance
+6. Functions needed for User Support and Feedback
+7. Functions needed for Performance and Scalability
+8. Functions needed for Reporting and Analytics
+9. Functions needed for Integration with External Systems
+10. Functions needed for Continuous Improvement and Updates -->

 - **Definition**: Functions that handle operational aspects specific to the agent's application, such as managing data, interfacing with the frontend or backend, and executing agent-specific tasks.